Russia-Ukraine War: What to know about the war in Ukraine

 HAS THERE BEEN PROGRESS ON SAFE EVACUATIONS?

-Video Tuesday from a Ukrainian state news report showed people boarding buses, and then multiple vehicles driving along a snowy road as the eastern city of Sumy was given a green corridor for evacuation.
+Videos Tuesday showed people boarding buses, and multiple buses marked with a red cross driving along a snowy road as the eastern city of Sumy was given a safe corridor for evacuation.

-Ukrainian Deputy Prime Minister Iryna Vereshchuk said Tuesday both sides agreed to a cease-fire from 9 a.m. to 9 p.m Ukraine time (0700 to 1900 GMT) for the evacuation of civilians from Sumy.
-Those being evacuated include foreign students from India and China, she said.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk said Tuesday both sides agreed to a cease-fire from 9 a.m. to 9 p.m Ukraine time for the evacuation of civilians from Sumy.
+Those leaving include foreign students from India and China, she said.

-It comes as Russia’s coordination center for humanitarian efforts in Ukraine said Russia would begin a cease-fire Tuesday morning, allowing civilians to flee through special corridors that the Russians say was agreed upon with Ukrainian authorities, according to Russian media.
+The Russian Defense Ministry has said civilians will be allowed to also leave the cities of Mariupol and the capital, Kyiv, where people have built hundreds of checkpoints to protect the city of nearly 4 million people.

-Most of those corridors would lead to Russia either directly or via Belarus, according to officials in Moscow.
-However, Russia’s ambassador to the U.N. suggested that humanitarian paths leading from the capital, Kyiv, and other cities could give people choice in where they want to go.
+Most of the corridors for fleeing civilians, however, will lead to Russia either directly or via Belarus, according to officials in Moscow.
+Russia’s ambassador to the U.N. suggested that humanitarian paths leading from the capital and other cities could give people a choice in where they want to go.

-The Russian Defense Ministry has said civilians will be allowed to leave Sumy, Mariupol and Kyiv.

-In the southern port city of Mariupol, an estimated 200,000 people — nearly half its population — are hoping to flee.
-Hospitals there are facing severe shortages of antibiotics and painkillers.

-Ukrainian and Russian officials held a third round of direct talks Monday since the start of invasion Feb.
-24. The countries’ foreign ministers are scheduled to meet in Turkey on Thursday, according to that country’s top diplomat.
+The safe corridors were agreed on by Ukrainian and Russian officials during their third round of direct talks Monday since the start of invasion Feb.
+24. The foreign ministers of both countries are scheduled to meet in Turkey on Thursday, according to that country’s top diplomat.

 WHAT ELSE IS HAPPENING ON THE GROUND?

-In the capital, soldiers and volunteers have built hundreds of checkpoints to protect the city of nearly 4 million people, often using sandbags, stacked tires and spiked cables.
+Russian aircraft bombed cities in eastern and central Ukraine overnight, Ukrainian officials said.
+Shelling pounded suburbs of the capital, Kyiv.
+Bombs also hit oil depots in two other towns.

+Ukraine’s Interior Ministry reported Tuesday that nine people, including two children, were killed in a Russian airstrike in Sumy on Monday.

+The mayor of Lviv said the city in far western Ukraine is struggling to feed and house the tens of thousands of people who have fled there from other parts of the country.
+More than 200,000 Ukrainians displaced from their homes are now in Lviv, filling up sport halls, schools, hospitals and church buildings.

+In the southern port city of Mariupol, an estimated 200,000 people — nearly half its population — are hoping to flee as hospitals there face severe shortages of antibiotics and painkillers.
+An official with Ukraine’s presidential office says humanitarian aid is being sent to the city.

 A Russian general was killed in the fighting in Ukraine’s second-largest city, according to the Ukrainian military intelligence agency.
-He was identified as Maj.
-Gen. Vitaly Gerasimov — the second Russian general reportedly killed since the invasion began.
+He is the second Russian general reportedly killed since the invasion began.
 The report said he had fought with Russian forces in Syria and Chechnya and had taken part in the seizure of Crimea in 2014.
 It was not possible to confirm the death independently.
 Russia has not commented.

-The mayor of Lviv said the city in far western Ukraine is struggling to feed and house the tens of thousands of people who have fled there from war-torn regions of the country.
-More than 200,000 Ukrainians displaced from their homes are now in Lviv, filling up sport halls, schools, hospitals and church buildings.

-Russian aircraft bombed cities in eastern and central Ukraine overnight, Ukrainian officials said.
-Shelling pounded suburbs of the capital, Kyiv.
-In Sumy and Okhtyrka, to the east of the capital near the Russian border, bombs fell on residential buildings and destroyed a power plant, a regional leader said.
-Bombs also hit oil depots in two other towns.

 HOW MANY PEOPLE HAVE BEEN KILLED?